#ausmacadamias

 An operational unit within the Australian Government Department of Agriculture and Water Resources, the NRS tests Australian macadamias for a range of chemical residues and environmental contaminants, ensuring the macadamia industry is meeting the quality assurance and food standard requirements for both domestic and international markets.

 The NRS keeps a database of maximum residue limits for those countries that represent major export markets for Australian plant and animal products.
-As stated in the official report, these results “highlight Australia’s excellent compliance status against Australian standards and helps maintain the reputation and integrity of Australian macadamia nuts in international and domestic markets."
+As stated in the official report, these results “highlight excellent compliance with Australian standards and demonstrate the strong commitment of the macadamia industry to good agricultural practices."

 The full report and chemical screen results are now available – click the link below to download your copy and read more on the Australian Macadamias trade website here.
-If you have any questions, please contact Marketing Manager Jacqui Price.
+If you have any questions, please contact Market Development Manager Laura Davies.

 Proudly Supported By